caracal-pipeline/caracal-docs/sphinx/caracalREADME.md

 ## Run

-If you installed Caracal manually, activate the virtual environment with:
+If you installed CARACal manually, activate the virtual environment with:
 ```
 source ${caracal-venv}/bin/activate
 ```

-If you installed Caracal with the caratekit.sh script, activate the virtual environment with:
+If you installed CARACal with the caratekit.sh script, activate the virtual environment with:
 ```
 source ${workspace}/${caracal_dir}/caracal_venv/bin/activate
 ```

-Run Caracal with:
+Run CARACal with:

 ```
 caracal - c ${your-configuration-file}